 There seems to be an endless variety of photographic opportunities at Disneyland Paris: huge parade floats, beautifully themed buildings, dancers and performers, landscaped gardens, spectacular illuminations, fireworks and, of course, the Disney characters themselves.

 The park is often open late into the evening too.
 This provides photographers a great opportunity to make the most of the golden hour when all the lights go on.
 Here’s a few suggestions to get you started.

 Prepare your backpack

-As usual with photography, it’s important to strike the right balance between carrying all the equipment you are likely to need, and not being so over-encumbered it ruins your day.
-Of course you will need your camera, favourite standard lens, lens cloth, spare batteries and memory cards.
-But, depending on what you are planning to photograph, you might also want to take a few extras such as a telephoto zoom lens (for the parades), and a small tripod and remote shutter release (for night shots).
+As usual with photography, it’s important to strike the right balance between carrying all the equipment needed, and not being so over-encumbered it ruins your day.
+Of course you will need your camera, favourite standard lens, spare batteries and memory cards.
+But, depending on what you are planning to photograph, you might also want to take a few extras such as: a telephoto zoom lens (for the parades), and a small tripod and remote shutter release (for night shots).

-Find out the times of the parades and shows before the acrual day.
-Come up with a rough schedule for your day.
+It might be useful to research the times and locations of the parades and shows your don’t want to miss.
+This will help you to come up with an itinerary for your day, or a draft route through the parks.
 A programme is available on the Disneyland Paris website.
-Obviously your schedule will depend on what you really want to see and do, and how many days you will be spending in the resort.
+Obviously your schedule will depend on what you really want to see and do, and how much time you have.
 Don’t try to squeeze in too much, especially if you are only visiting for one day.

 Allow extra time for character meet-and-greets